uavaustin/target-finder-model/README.md

     --alsologtostderr
 ```
 #### Freeze Model
-This create a `frozen_inference_graph.pb` that will be optimized with tensorrt.
+This will create a `frozen_inference_graph.pb` that will be optimized with tensorrt.
 ```
 python path/to/models/research/object_detection/export_inference_graph.py \
     --input_type=image_tensor \